dalesgit/wiki-vim/technology.md

 - https://gohugo.io/getting-started/external-learning-resources/

 - https://www.youtube.com/watch?v=0GZxidrlaRM I finally got something in the server, by using the flag "-D", telling it to serve the Drafts.
 One blogger posted this: "As of this post, Hugo automatically creates a directory folder on the root list file.
 Nice!
 And one must use --buildDrafts with hugo server instead of -D" but the short version worked for me.

+Using a different theme I evidently need to use the long version.

+**also** @isaacgraphics1416
+2 years ago
+If anyone else is getting an error which says:
+"execute of template failed at <.url>: can’t evaluate field url in type page.Page" It's because ".URL" is depreciated and won't work in modern installs.
+You can fix it by changing {{.URL}} to {{.Permalink}}:>
 ## Tue 03 Sep 2024

 - Software: inserting date in .vimrc: :technology: [month](https://man7.org/linux/man-pages/man3/strftime.3.html "strftime(3) - Linux manual page")